Martell0x1/Databases-MySql-PostGres-/README.md

 - `container$ apt install mysql-server`
 - `sudo usermod -d /var/lib/mysql/ mysql`
 - `/etc/init.d/mysqld start`

+# Setting up Environment

+- `docker-compose -f sql/mysql.yml up -d`
+- the compose file contains 3 services , mysql official image (please ensure that your cpu version supports x64_86_v2 technology other wise edit the latest tag into 8.0.32) , the second one is mysql-workbensh , the third one is jupeter

+- Mysql-WorkBensh is a GUI representation for mysql db.

+- Databases in mysql is called schemas or databases (you may see it on mysql-workbench)
 # SQL
 - `SHOW DATABASES;` shows all databaess on mysql engine.
 - `ALTER USER `root`@localhost INDETIFIED WITH mysql_native_password BY `PASS`` grants privleges to the root user with the PASS password